microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsappinstalledeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of an event message about **teamsApp** installed.
+Represents the details of an event message about a **teamsApp** installation.
 This message is generated when a **teamsApp** is installed in a channel, a chat, or a team.